frankwang95/frankwang95.github.io/_posts/2023-08-31-the-journey-back-to-photography.md

 </p>
 <br>

-Left: Yosemite in the winter on a backpacking trip with MayMay.
-Right: A sunset over Banner Peak
+Left: Yosemite in the winter on a backpacking trip with May May.
+Right: A sunset over Banner Peak taken after a hail storm I experienced backpacking with my dad.

 <br>
 <p align="center">